 With about 3600 miles of seafront and more than 1100 islands and islets, the most beautiful treasure of Croatia is probably the Adriatic Coast.
 Magnificent old towns, charming beach towns, lively harbors and stunning beaches can be found all along the coast.
 And then there’s the Adriatic Highway (Jadranska magistrala in Croatian) that runs along the east coast of the Adriatic Sea giving access to all of these beauties.

-Actually, it passes through three countries (Croatia, Bosnia and Herzegovina and Montenegro) but most of it (about 640 km) is located in Croatia closely following the well-indented coastline.
-It makes this drive longer and not so easy but very beautiful.
+Actually, it passes through three countries (Croatia, Bosnia and Herzegovina and Montenegro) but most of it (about 640 km) is located in Croatia, closely following the well-indented coastline – which makes this drive longer and not so easy, but very beautiful.